 Artist-in-Residence

-Each year, the Entrada Institute awards $1500 to a writer or artist to support work that encourages dialogue and discovery about the natural treasures and peoples of the Colorado Plateau.
-Applications for the Entrada Artist-in-Residence stipend are due the fall of each year.
+Each year, the Entrada Institute names an Artist-in-Residence.
+This financial award goes to a writer or artist to support work that encourages dialogue and discovery about the natural treasures and peoples of the Colorado Plateau.

 The Artist-in Residence program is intended to support artists, writers, humanities scholars, and earth and social scientists in their development of new works, and to promote understanding and appreciation of the natural, historical, and cultural heritage of the Colorado Plateau.